bretcope/raelang/README.md

 ### When to use Exceptions

 There is exactly one reason to ever use an exception: when there is not a clear and definitively correct code path to continue on.
 Exceptions are not really "exceptional" because, in many cases, they are actually expected behavior.
 So let's not even call them that.
-RaeLang calls exceptions "BailReports" because all it really tells you, for sure, is that the function bailed out of execution.
+RaeLang calls exceptions "BailReports" because all it really tells you, for sure, is that the function bailed out of execution without returning what it promised to return.

 ### BailReport Struct